GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 - [`StreamChatSwiftUI`](./swiftui) provides a set of reusable and customizable UI components to add chat to your SwiftUI application.
 - `StreamChat` is the low-level client that provides the main chat functionality including offline storage and optimistic updates.
 You can use it directly in case you want to build your own UI layer for the chat.

-We suggest using either [`StreamChatUI`](./uikit) or [`StreamChatSwiftUI`](./swiftui) for most of our users.
+We suggest using either [`StreamChatUI`](./uikit) or [`StreamChatSwiftUI`](./swiftui) to most of our customers.
 Unless your UI is completely different from the common industry standard, you should be able to customize the built-in components to match your needs.

 :::note
 You can use this library to develop OSX application by using the `StreamChat` framework